opensourcedesign/jobs/job-template.md

 date_posted: yyyy-mm-dd
 ---

-Write the description of the job here...
+Write the description of the job here.
+Keep each sentence on a new line, to make clean diff reviews.